-HARICA SHALL revoke any Subscriber Certificate within twenty four (24) hours if one or more of the following occurs (please note that a keyCompromise CRLReason takes precedence over other revocation reasons):
+HARICA SHALL revoke any Subscriber Certificate within twenty-four (24) hours and use the corresponding CRLReason (see section 7.2.2) if one or more of the following

-- 1. The Subscriber requests in writing that HARICA revoke the Certificate for a reason not listed below (unspecified); - 2.
+- The Subscriber requests in writing, without specifying a CRLreason, that HARICA revoke the Certificate for a reason not listed below (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 2.
 The Subscriber notifies HARICA that the original Certificate Request was not authorized and does not retroactively grant authorization.
 This also applies for Qualified Certificates for electronic seals where there is a change in Legal representation and the former Legal representative is no longer authorized to create Electronic Seals (CRLReason #9, privilegeWithdrawn); - 3.
-HARICA obtains verifiable evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise); - 4.
-HARICA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address or mailbox control for any Mailbox Address in the Certificate should not be relied upon (CRLReason #4, superseded); - 5.
-HARICA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise (CRLReason #1, keyCompromise); - 6.
-There is clear evidence that the specific method used to generate the private key was flawed (CRLReason #1, keyCompromise); - HARICA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/TLSkeys) (CRLReason #1, keyCompromise);
+HARICA obtains verifiable evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise); - HARICA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address or mailbox control for any Mailbox Address in the Certificate should not be relied upon (CRLReason #4, superseded); - 5.
+HARICA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise (CRLReason #1, keyCompromise); - There is clear evidence that the specific method used to generate the private key was flawed (CRLReason #1, keyCompromise); - HARICA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/TLSkeys) (CRLReason #1, keyCompromise);